Skip to content

 }

 At its core, the BaseReadmodel embeds a BaseIdentifier to uniquely associate the read model with a domain and name.
-It maintains a list of registered domain event handlers (domainEvthandlers), allowing it to dynamically handle specific domain events as they occur.
+It maintains a map of registered domain event handlers (domainEvtHandlerMap), keyed by event path for efficient lookup.
 The read model also integrates with an EventRepository, which serves as the source for historical events during state restoration or rehydration.

 Key features of the BaseReadmodel include: